-Quality processes like TDD, RFCs, pair programming, code reviews, having an automatic build pipeline with continuous integration… all these things are sometimes hard to sell.
+Quality processes like TDD, RFCs, zero bug policies, pair programming, code reviews, having an automatic build pipeline with continuous integration… all these things are sometimes hard to sell.
 Sometimes I feel that it’s important for a team to feel the pain of bad code before understanding the value of these processes.

 It’s hard to buy solutions to problems we never had before.